Downloadable Flyer HERE

 August 3rd: Fishing Among the Giants

-Captain Dave Monti, Charter Coat Captain & Vice-President, RI Saltwater Anglers Association
+Captain Dave Monti, Charter Boat Captain & Vice-President, RI Saltwater Anglers Association

 Multiple wind farms are in development off the east coast.
 Few people know the fishing grounds off Block Island better than charter boat Captain Dave Monti, Vice-Chair of the Rhode Island Marine Fisheries Council and Vice-President of the RI Saltwater Anglers Association.
 Dave will present his observations of how Block Island offshore wind turbines have impacted local fisheries, fishermen, and the environment.